yashiro1899/hasloop/README.md

 O(n) time complexity

 Doubly linked lists make it easy to tell if there is a loop.
-If you encounter any node that doesn’t link to the last node you visited, you know that there are two nodes linking to that node.
+If you encounter any node that doesn't link to the last node you visited, you know that there are two nodes linking to that node.
 Because the back links could be initially messed up in some other way, this algorithm is only correct if you can trust the back links.
 Otherwise it is just a malformed doubly linked list finder.
 The singly linked list can even be converted into a doubly linked list with little additional work.
 Again this will require that we change the structure of the Node to accommodate a second link.
 Something that may not be possible in all cases.
 Usually a singly linked list is used because the amount of space to allocate for each node is at a premium.

 ```javascript
 hasloop = function (head) {